Grools/grools-application/README.md

 - the option -g  or -u to choose between Genome Properties (-g) or UniPathway (-u) as a resource of prior-knowledge.

 ### GROOLS CSV file format
+This file format allows user to declare observations that will be propagated on the prior-knowledge graph.
 The header of the CSV file should be:
 ```csv
 Name;EvidenceFor;Type;isPresent;Source;Label;Description